mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

    - LLM converts it to SQL based on predefined schema information
    - SQL query is executed against the database
    - Results are passed back to LLM for human-friendly response generation
+   - Conversation context is maintained for follow-up questions
 2. **With RAG (Enhanced Approach)**:

    - Database schema descriptions are embedded and stored in a FAISS index
    - When a query is received, the system retrieves relevant schema information
    - This context-enriched information is sent to the LLM for SQL generation
    - The generated SQL is executed and results formatted into natural language
+   - Chat history provides context for follow-up questions

 ## 🔮 Future Improvements